MS Menu

 Set Background 2 Interval Using this function locks the cursor in the MS chromatogram graph.
 Clicking on any time point sets the start of the background 2 interval, clicking for the second time selects the end of the background 2 interval.
 Both values are inserted into the MS method of the chromatogram for the given peak in the format specified in Mean and Backgrounds dialog.

-Configure Mean and Backgrounds… Opens the Mean and Backgrounds dialog used for defining the defaults for mean calculation interval and background intervals.
+Configure Mean and Backgrounds… Opens the Mean and Backgrounds dialog, used to set the defaults for mean calculation interval and background intervals.

-Create Spectrum Label Command serving for creating labels in MS spectral graph.
-Two options enable to create either Text labels or Line labels (for more details see also chapter Create Spectrum Label).
+Create Spectrum Label Creates labels in the MS spectral graph.
+Two options enable to create either Text labels or Line labels.

 Switch MS Warnings Off Using this option hides MS Extension related warnings above the Result Table in the MS Chromatogram window.